-I refer to the above, issued on 21st June, 2013 and have detailed below the responses to the questions posed and additionally identified further evidence which should be taken into account.
+I refer to the above, issued on 21st June, 2013.
+On behalf of Dyfed Pension Fund I detail below the responses to the questions posed and I have additionally identified further evidence which should be taken into account.

 Background

 A review of the Welsh LGPS structure has already been undertaken and the following four options were considered: